philliphoff/carwings2/README.md

  - `vin` *(string)*: The VIN of the user's vehicle (e.g. provided to the `login()` callback).
  - `callback` *(function)*: Invoked on completion of the request.

-Note: This call can take upwards of several minutes to complete.

 ## Acknowledgements